 413 km in length

-- The Slave Geological Province Corridor would serve as an important transportation, hydro, and communications corridor, while connecting the region and its vast mineral deposits to points south and ultimately to a deep-water port in Nunavut.
+- The Slave Geological Province Corridor would serve as an important transportation, hydro, and communications corridor, while connecting the region and its vast mineral deposits to points south.

 - An all-weather road would adapt to the increasing challenges of climate change by replacing winter roads with more reliable access.

 - Improved access would reduce operating costs for existing mines, and facilitate resource exploration and development activities, and economic growth into the future.

 - Three development phases have been identified: